Egypt starts voting in first stage of parliament elections - RFI

 Run-offs will be held in November, and final results are to be announced in December.

+During Senate elections in August, the election commission said citizens who fail to vote could face fines of up to 500 Egyptian pounds ($31).

+Nevertheless those elections were marked by a low voter turnout of around 14 percent.

 Over 4,000 candidates, believed to be mostly pro-government, are competing for 284 of the 568 seats reserved for individuals.
-Meanwhile, eight party lists are also running for the remaining 284 seats.
+Eight party lists are running for the remaining 284 seats.

 Among the top contenders is a political coalition known as the Unified National List, led by the pro-government Mostakbal Watan, or Nation's Future, Party.